This post may contain affiliate links. Read our disclosure policy here.

 Slice a 1″ hole in the corner of your zip bag and carefully squeeze half the batter giving it a round shape on top of the parchment paper, making a round circle. - Make it sweet

-Generously sprinkle the cinnamon-sugar mixture over the circle batter until it’s all covered. - Cover
+Generously sprinkle the cinnamon-sugar mixture over the circle batter until it’s all covered. - Top layer

 Once again, carefully distribute the remaining batter over the cinnamon-topped base by squeezing the batter out of the bag, spreading it in a zig zag motion.
 With wet fingertips, manually spread the batter to cover all the cinnamon-covered spaces. - Rise

-Whether you choose to allow the batter to rise in a warm place in the kitchen for 1.5 hours to 2 hours or overnight in the refrigerator, this king cake must rise. - Prep for Baking
+Whether you choose to allow the batter to rise in a warm place in the kitchen for 1.5 hours to 2 hours or overnight in the refrigerator, this king cake must rise.
+If refrigerating, cover with plastic wrap. - Prep for Baking

 Preheat oven to 350F and brush a few tablespoons of milk over the top of the king cake - Bake